Lavendar77/alx-system_engineering-devops/0x01-shell_permissions/README.md

 "groups" prints all the groups the current user is in

-"chown user file" change owner of "file" to "user"
+"chown user file" change owner of 'file' to 'user'

+"touch" create an empty